foundling/untree/README.md

 # ![untree logo](untree-logo.png) untree: the inverse of tree

 ## Motivation

 The `tree` command is a widely used and useful tool.
 We see it often in code tutorials and reference documents.

 Wouldn't it be nice to simply take the `tree` output from a tutorial or reference on the web and generate a local directory tree?

+I don't know about you but I get tired of typing `mkdir -p` over and over again in scenarios like this.
+That's where `untree` comes in.

 ## Installation
 `untree` is a command-line utility.
 To install it globally, run: